 The sanitary sewer collection system in Concord delivers wastewater from residential, commercial, and industrial properties to the Hall Street Wastewater Treatment Plant or the Penacook Wastewater Treatment Plant.
 Concord General Services’ Wastewater Treatment Division takes special care in assuring that the wastewater receives a rigorous cleaning process before leaving the treatment facility.
 Our wastewater treatment plants use a biological process to remove organic matter from wastewater before it is discharged into the natural environment.
-The organic matter is then processed to be returned to land as natural nutrients.

 Clean water is vital to our environment and our health.
 Water used to wash your hands, shower, or flush the toilet goes down the drain and travels the sewer system to the wastewater treatment plant.
 The treatment plant and natural biological processes remove the solid waste and organics from the wastewater before releasing it back into the environment.